VivaLaPanda/ConfluenceCodepen/README.md

 macros, the language for those instances must be explicitly specified in the **Code** macro (or that block will be ignored).

-if you do not include one of the code macros the codepen macro will simply use the blocks provided. **Huh??**
+if you omit one of the code macros the codepen macro will simply use the 1 or 2 blocks provided, and the codepen page generated will not have code for those languages.

 #### Normal Use Case